jabuwu/dshipchina-mock/README.md

 Mocks the [DShipChina Fulfillment API](https://www.dshipchina.com/api.html).
 Only routes on the `api1` and `api4` endpoints are supported, there's no plans at this time to support the [Seller and Buyer API](https://www.dshipchina.com/api3.html).

+This project is far more than just a basic mock that returns stubs.
+Endpoints hope to reimplement the API as closely as possible in a way that aids in testing integration with the DShipChina API, including all its quirks and bugs.&ast;

+*&ast; And oh boy are there bugs.*

 ## Running

 Requires node/npm.